Cantera/cantera-website/pages/science/reactors/cvodes.rst

    .. raw:: html

-      <h1 class="display-4">CVODES and Time Integration in Cantera</h1>
+      <h1 class="display-4">Time Integration in Cantera using SUNDIALS</h1>

    .. class:: lead

       This guide explains ways Cantera can solve the governing equations of a transient Reactor Network problem.
-Additional insights into the integrator utilized by Cantera (CVODES) are also provided.
+Additional insights into the integrator library SUNDIALS utilized by Cantera are also provided.

 Using Cantera to Advance a Reactor Network in Time
 **************************************************

-A ``ReactorNetwork`` can be advanced in time by one of the following three
+A ``ReactorNet`` can be advanced in time by one of the following three
 methods:

 - ``step()``: The ``step()`` method computes the state of the system after one time step.
-The size of the step is determined by CVODES when the method is called.
+The size of the step is determined by SUNDIALS when the method is called.
-  CVODES determines the step size by estimating the local error at every step, which must satisfy tolerance conditions.
+  SUNDIALS determines the step size by estimating the local error at every step, which must satisfy tolerance conditions.
 The step is redone with reduced step size whenever that error test fails.
-CVODES also periodically checks if the maximum step size is being used.
+SUNDIALS also periodically checks if the maximum step size is being used.
 The time step must not be larger than a predefined maximum time step :math:`\Delta t_{\mathrm{max}}`.
 The new time :math:`t_{\mathrm{new}}` at the end of the single step is returned by this function.
 This method produces the highest time